 product design

-Work across multiple product squads at Candid.org, where I lead complex, data-heavy features from problem definition through launch.
-My work focuses on decision-making under constraint—balancing user needs, business goals, and technical realities in a platform used by millions across the social sector.
+My work focused on decision-making under constraint—balancing user needs, business goals, and technical realities in a platform used by millions across the social sector.

-Recent initiatives I led contributed directly to revenue growth, improved search efficiency, and increased confidence in grant discovery.
+My work directly contributed to a 25% lift increased registrations, revenue growth, improved search efficiency, and increased confidence in information discovery (85%).

 Challenge: Providing complex data in a simple-to-read interface that didn’t read as a reputation dark spot but provided critical context for users to make their own inferences about an organization.